Frequently used annuity terms:

 A type of annuity that delays payments until the policy owner chooses to receive them, while providing an opportunity for growth during the deferral period.

-The point you start receiving income from your annuity.
+The point when an annuity begins paying income from an annuity.

 Strategically spreading the account value among different types of investments to help reduce the impact of market downturns.
 Diversification does not guarantee a profit or protection against a loss.